StevenACoffman/keyfob/README.md

     keyfob add [name] [key]
     keyfob otp [name]
+    keyfob list
     keyfob help

-`keyfob add name` adds a new key to the keyfob keychain with the given name.
++ `keyfob add name` adds a new key to the keyfob keychain with the given name.
 It prints a prompt to standard error and reads a two-factor key from standard input.
 Two-factor keys are short case-insensitive strings of letters A-Z and digits 2-7.

   The new key generates time-based (TOTP) authentication codes.

-`keyfob opt [name]` prints a One Time Password (aka two-factor authentication) code from the key with the given name.
++ `keyfob opt [name]` prints a One Time Password (aka two-factor authentication) code from the key with the given name.
 If `--clip` is specified, `keyfob` also copies to the code to the system clipboard.

++ `keyfob list` prints the names of all the added keys, if any.

 The time-based authentication codes are derived from a hash of the key and the current time, so it is important that the system clock have at